pepkit/pepspec/docs/looper/tutorial/metadata.md

 Since the append modifier happens before the derive modifier, the samples will first have the `file_path` attribute added, with the `source1` value.
 Then, these will be derived as before.
 This configuration thus produces the same result as before, but now with a very streamlined sample table.

 But what if your data sources are not the same?
-Say you have a set of samples where some of them are stored in one location, and others are stored in a separate location?
+Say you have a set of samples where some of them are stored in one location, and others are stored in a separate location.
 You can still use the *derive* modifier, just specifying different sources in both your table and config, say, `source1` and `source2`, with different paths.
 The *append* trick wouldn't work, though because it adds constant attributes.
 In that case, you might use another sample modifier: the [*imply* modifier](../../spec/specification.md#sample-modifier-imply).
 The imply modifier adds sample attributes with values that depend on the value of an existing attribute.
+We will cover more details on the imply modifier in the advanced guides.

 ## Why is this useful?

-In this simple example, we don't benefit much from using the derived columns.
+In this simple example, we don't benefit much from using the derived columns, because there's no real harm in distributing a few text files along with your pipeline and sample metadata.
 But in a real-world case, things can get much more complicated.
+With big data, it starts to make a lot of sense to keep data separate from metadata, because it can be re-used for multiple projects.
+We want to share our projects with others, and we're not sure they will necessarily store the data in the same location we do.
 Paths start to get really long and unwieldy.
 They might point to different places.
 File systems can change, necessitating adjusting lots of variables.
+The PEP sample modifiers can help us corral all this chaos to keep sample tables clean and portable.
+They allow you to isolate any of these changes to the project configuration file, and minimize them to editing a single template variable.
 For more information and a more detailed example, see: [How to eliminate paths from a sample table](../../spec/howto-eliminate-paths.md).

 ## PEPhub